 You can find out what circumstances make that threat significant online here:

-The Ontario Ministry of the Environment and Climate Change has made these tables to show when an activity or condition can be a significant, moderate or low threat to drinking water.
+The Ontario Ministry of the Environment, Conservation and Parks has made these tables to show when an activity or condition can be a significant, moderate or low threat to drinking water.

 The tables show levels of risk posed by hundreds of combinations of threats, vulnerability scores, and circumstances (such as quantities) under Ontario Regulation 287/07.